Little Bay

 Table Chart PROFILE FAQ

-Little Bay has a typical household mix, with a fairly typical median household size
+Little Bay has a typical household mix, with a lower-than-average median household size

-Family households constitute 69.5% of all households, including 31.3% couples with children, 30.4% couples without children, and 6.9% single parent families.
+Family households comprise 69.5% of all households, including 31.3% couples with children, 30.4% couples without children, and 6.9% single parent families.
 Non-family households account for the remaining 30.5%, with lone person households at 28.1% and group households comprising 2.4%.
-The median household size is 2.4 people, which aligns with the Greater Sydney average.
+The median household size is 2.4 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households